martinMr79/project-exam2-martin-mroz/README.md

 ## Contribution

 If you want to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.
+Pull requests are warmly welcome, but will not be accepted untill the project have been graded.

 ## Licensing